Deep Learning Based Dynamic Environment Reconstruction for Vehicular ISAC Scenarios: EXPERIMENTS AND ANALYSIS

 \subsection{Spatial Consistency}

 In dynamic traffic environments, although the acquisition rate of ISAC channel data is higher than the rate of scene variation, the continuous motion of the vehicle leads to changes in both the observation angle and spatial position associated with each channel snapshot.
 Consequently, even when multi-ple samples perceive the same scene, the extracted channel features exhibit differences.
-These differences not only reflect variations in viewing angles across samples but also capture the dynamic nature of channel perception with respect to spatial structures.
+These differences not only reflect variations in viewing angles across samples, but also capture the dynamic nature of channel perception with respect to spatial structures.
 The model’s ability to effectively capture and leverage these variations is critical for achieving spatially consistent reconstruction.
 It directly influences the completeness and stability of dynamic 3D scene reconstruction, helping to prevent perception misalignment and the emergence of ghost targets \cite{zheng2024detection}.

-We performed temporal reconstruction on the validation set samples by cumulatively mapping reconstructed point clouds along the y-axis according to the vehicle’s measured speed and the channel sampling rate, thus restoring the perceived scene of the channel over time.
-Fig. \ref{fig:13}(a) shows the global reconstruction results of the traditional method \cite{song20243d}, and it can be found that many buildings are incomplete, the trees are poorly reconstructed, and there are ghost targets.
+We performed temporal reconstruction on the test set samples by cumulatively mapping the reconstructed point clouds along the y-axis according to the vehicle’s measured speed and the channel sampling rate.
+To provide a performance benchmark, we evaluated a traditional geometry-based channel inversion method \cite{song20243d}.
+This baseline combines Digital Beamforming (DBF) to scan for angular directions using 2D steering vectors and Matched Filtering (MF) to estimate target distances based on the peak offsets of the received echo correlation.
+Fig. \ref{fig:13}(a) illustrates the global reconstruction results of this traditional approach.
+It can be observed that the reconstruction quality is suboptimal: many building structures are incomplete, trees are poorly resolved, and significant ghost targets are present due to multipath interference.